olepoeschl/NQueensFAF/README.md

 The documentation of `nqueensfaf-core` can help you here.

 ## Distributed Computing
-Another subproject of NQueensFAF is the development and administration of a distributed computing system in the context of the N-Queens problem.
+A subproject of NQueensFAF is the development and administration of a distributed computing system in the context of the N-Queens problem.
 We aim to deploy an easy-to-use client program that supports Windows and Linux as well as macOS, while also keeping the setup-process to a minimum, so that anybody with a computer can contribute.

 The goals are:
 1) Solve N=27 and confirm the results of the TU Dresden.